julianpinedayyz/raspberryPiSetup/README.md

 After the OS gets installed, the Pi will reboot and load raspi-config for the first time.
 These are the steps that I normally follow:

 1. Expand Filesystem (Just in case)
-2. Chande Internationalisation Options to suit my needs:
+2. Change Internationalization Options to suit my needs:
 	+ Change Locale.
   	+ Change Timezone.
 3. Enable SSH access.
-4. Change the hostmane
+4. Change the hostname
 5. Enable SPI (if you have an Adafruit TFT)

 Select Finish and let the Pi reboot.

 ##Find the Pi IP address

-After rebooting, find the ip of your Pi by rennuing `ifconfig`.
+After rebooting, find the ip of your Pi by running `ifconfig`.
 Look for this line `inet addr:192.168.1.116`.
 In this case, my IP is 192.168.1.116.
 Now I want to set that as a static IP for my Pi.
 This step can also be done in the router config.
 I do it in both places (router and pi) just to be safe.

 ##Enable SSH Without password (Public Key)